"Keep your so-called workers," U.S. boss tells France

 TWO TOUGH-TALKERS

-The row has pitted an outspoken former anti-globalization campaigner, the loose cannon of Hollande's government, against a right-winger who revels in provocation and tough-talking.
+The row has pitted an outspoken former anti-globalisation campaigner, the loose cannon of Hollande's government, against a right-winger who revels in provocation and tough-talking.

 Proud of being "The Grizz" -- his group's logo features a cartoon bear and its website opens to the roar of a grizzly -- Taylor has clashed with unions before and once suggested that a U.S. judge was "smoking dope" after a ruling against his firm.